ImBradders/SpotifyDistributedSystem/Servers/StorageServer/MessageProtocol.md

 GET : [song title] | SENDING

 This will request the file from the server.
 It will then send multiple messages until the entire file has been transferred.
 Once the whole file is transferred, the message "EOF : EOF : EOF" will be sent to say that the end of the file has been reached.

+### Add User

+ADD : [username] : [password] | ADDED or ERROR

+This will add a user to the system.
+Possible Errors:
+- Username already exists
+- Unable to create account

+### Login

+LOGIN : [username] : [password] | AUTH or ERROR

+Logs a user into the system.
+Possible errors:
+- Username does not exist
+- Password incorrect
+- Unable to log in